-2 As of July 27, 2018 the number of residential units in the High Density Residential was still pending.
+2 As of July 27, 2018 the number of residential units in the High Density Residential was still pendingThe number of units in the High Density scenario is based on information presented by the Project Sponsor at the scoping meeting on August 16, 2018.

+The proposed projectBoth scenarios includes approximately 4 acres of publicly accessible open space.
+Walking and bicycle access to the site would be provided on Lee Avenue and the existing east-west connection through the CCSF site to Phelan Avenue Frida Kahlo Way.
+Additional walking and bicycle access would be provided via Brighton Avenue and San Ramon Way.
+The project would provide at least 936 class 1 bicycle parking spaces throughout the buildings onsite and 75 class 2 bicycle parking spaces in the onsite right-of-way.

+In addition to the scenarios identified above, the following five variants are under consideration:

-Variant 1 - Above Ground Public Parking: Variant 1 would be the same configuration as the proposed project except the 750-space public parking garage would be constructed on Blocks A and B and be wrapped by housing.
+- Variant 1 Above Ground Public Parking (750 Spaces): Variant 1 would be the same configuration as the proposed projectBase Density scenario except the 750-space public parking garage would be constructed on Blocks A and B and be wrapped by housing.
 Variant 1 does not include any changes to the land use programs or changes to the interior streets.
-Variant 1 is depicted in Figure 10 and Figure 11 of the Attachment.

-Variant 2 - Below Ground Public Parking at North End of Site: Variant 2 would be the same configuration as the proposed project, except the 750-space public parking garage would be constructed below Blocks E, F, and G towards the north end of the site.
-Variant 2 does not include any changes to the land use programs or changes to the interior streets.
-Variant 2 is depicted in Figure 14 of the Attachment.

-Variant 3 - South Street: Variant 3 would be the same configuration as the proposed project, except South Street would be shifted to the SFPUC retained property south of Blocks A and B. Variant 3 does not include any changes to the land use programs.
-Variant 3 is depicted in Figure 15 of the Attachment.
+Variant 1 is depicted in Figure 10 and Figure 11 of the Attachment. - Variant 2 Above Ground Public Parking (500 Spaces): Variant 2 would be the same configuration as Variant 1 except the public parking garage would include 500 parking spaces instead of 750 spaces. - Variant 23 Below Ground Public Parking at North End of Site: Variant 23 would be the same configuration as the proposed projectBase Density scenario, except the 750-space public parking garage would be constructed below Blocks E, F, and G towards the north end of the site.
+Variant 23 does not include any changes to the land use programs or changes to the interior streets.
+Variant 23 is depicted in Figure 14 of the Attachment. - Variant 4 1,300 Units: Variant 4 would include 1,300 units. - Variant 3-5 South Street on SFPUC: Variant 3-5 would be the same configuration as the proposed projectBase Density scenario, except South Street would be shifted to the SFPUC retained property south of Blocks A and B. Variant 3-5 does not include any changes to the land use programs.
+Variant 35 is depicted in Figure 15 of the Attachment.